totvs/tir/README.md

 ## Installation

 The installation is pretty simple.
-All you need as a requirement is Python 3.6 and a browser (Mozilla Firefox/Google Chrome) installed in your system.
+All you need as a requirement is Python 3.6 or greater and a browser (Mozilla Firefox/Google Chrome) installed in your system.

+There are two ways of installing TIR:

+### 1. via Installation Wizard

 Our installation wizard handles the environment setup, the package installation and also it can update your package.